CatalogueOfLife/portal/articles/about/colpipeline.md

 The ColDP format supports the generation of standardised views and access via the COL API.
 Every dataset in ChecklistBank is assigned a unique Digital Object Identifier (DOI) to support easy standardised citation.

-### 4: Building the COL Checklist
+### 4: Building the Catalogue of Life
-The COL Workbench is a web-based processing tool that allows the COL editorial team to standardise and automate construction of the COL Checklist from checklists published to ChecklistBank.
+The COL Workbench is a web-based processing tool that allows the COL editorial team to standardise and automate construction of the Catalogue of Life from checklists published to ChecklistBank.
-The COL Checklist is constructed following defined rules that identify which checklists have been selected as the best available sectors for different groups and that address issues resulting from processing these checklists.
+The Catalogue of Life is constructed following defined rules that identify which checklists have been selected as the best available sectors for different groups and that address issues resulting from processing these checklists.
-Once the sector checklists have been composed to form the reviewed sections of the COL Checklist, the COL Workbench uses automated processes to insert missing taxa and names found in secondary sources.
+Once the sector checklists have been composed to form the reviewed sections of the Catalogue of Life, the COL Workbench uses automated processes to insert missing taxa and names found in secondary sources.
 All content added in this way is marked as unreviewed and can be excluded from online views and through the API.
 It is clearly indicated that it has not been endorsed by the taxonomic community responsible for the sector.